fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/multifit.rst

 software
 ========
-Either 'Mantid', 'Mandit MultiFit', or 'SasView' (case insensitive).
+Either 'Mantid' or 'SasView' (case insensitive).
 This defines which of the softwares to use to generate the function to be used in fitting.